1980x/SCAN-CCI-FER/README.md

-Our work has been accepted for publication in Pattern Recognition letters.
+Our work has been published in Pattern Recognition letters.

 https://authors.elsevier.com/a/1ca-7cAmylz0f